Luyten-Orion/Supernovae/README.md

 # Supernovae
 A W.I.P chat platform made as a learning experience and to test out ideas I've had.

+## To-Dos
+- Learn about CPS and implement it into my code when possible.

 ## Ideas
 - Decentralisation
   - Would be more robust as it'd allow users to host their own instances,